SasView/documents/Sasview Roadmap.md

 * Begin use case and design on Web interface (with possible smartphone app feature); _initial version can have minimal features but would be useful for demos?_
 * Expand parallel processing support for multi-GPU, multi-CPU and CPU/GPU computation
 * Continue adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.
-* Start implementing further tools/algorithms to aid multimodal fitting as appropriate
+* Start implementing further tools/algorithms (e.g. different cost functions) to aid multimodal fitting as appropriate
 * Complete implementation of first advanced resolution calculations subject to sufficient community agreement
 * Begin work on generic O-Z solver
+* Finish multiple scattering calculator implementation
 * Develop documentation maintenance and development strategy
 * Add the usual bug fixes and other minor improvements as time and interest permit
 * Extend available integration options such as adaptive, MC integration